jackjliew/ai-openscale/wos-monitor-overview.md

 Provide information about your model so that {{site.data.keyword.aios_short}} can access the database and understand how the model is set up.
 For example, if you are using the **German Credit Risk model** for the interactive tutorial, many of the following fields are completed automatically for you.

-Specifically to configure monitors, you must perform the following tasks:
+Specifically to configure monitors, you must provide the following information:

-1. Specify the location of the training data.
+- The location of the training data

   You do this by entering the location, hostname or IP address, the database name, and the authentication information.

+- The training table

-2. Within the database, you must select the training table by selecting the schema and table.
+  You do this by selecting the schema and table.

-3. Select the label column from the training table, for example, for the tutorial, click the **Risk** tile.
+- The label column from the training table

+  For example, for the tutorial, click the **Risk** tile.

-4. Select the features that were used to train the AI deployment.
+- The features that were used to train the AI deployment
-5. Select the text and categorical features.
+- The text and categorical features
+- The deployment prediction column

-6. Select the deployment prediction column, for example, for the tutorial, click the **predictedLabel** tile.
+  For example, for the tutorial, click the **predictedLabel** tile.

-7. Finally, you can review your model details before you save it.
+When you finish providing all the required information, a summary of your selections is presented for review.
+If you want to change anything, click the **Edit** link for that section, otherwise, save your work.

 The following sections give some specific information that you encounter depending on the type of model, either [Numeric/categorical data](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-datan) or [Images and Unstructured text](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-datai).